AleksaM07/telco_churn/README.md

 **

-Test results from the ETL unit tests
+Test results from the ETL unit tests - doesn't work yet

 A sample churn prediction request sent to the API

 Visibility into the pipeline through the Airflow web UI

 A working FastAPI service that you can interact with or extend

-*Done!You're ready to build on this or deploy it in production.
-Churn insights = unlocked.*
+*Churn insights = unlocked.*